 Over the last century, the Corps of Engineers has been dredging a channel in the Cape Fear River to constantly deeper depths, as much as 20 feet deeper than the natural depth.
-The last dredging project, now estimated to cost $384 million of Federal and North Carolina funds, has gone far beyond the point of equilibrium and now requires constant maintenance dredging to keep the channel open.
+The last dredging project, now estimated to cost $562 million of Federal and North Carolina funds, has gone far beyond the point of equilibrium and requires constant maintenance dredging to keep the channel open.
 The sand from the beaches at the river mouth finds its way into the “sediment sink” of this artificial channel and must be constantly replenished.
 All for the sake of two ships per week from Asia.
-It is time to consider restoration of the river to a sustainable depth.
+It is time to consider the real needs of North Carolina’s commerce and benefits of restoration of the river to a sustainable depth.
 Click here for more information.

 In 1955, the National Park Service determined that our seashores were at risk and recommended reserving the most sensitive areas, including the Cape Fear.
 In 1967, the Service recommended the Cape Fear be designated a National Monument.
 Since then some areas have been reserved by the State of North Carolina, but much of the region is in private hands and has been spared only by the slow progress of development.
-But development has become a greater threat and this “biodiversity hotspot” can only be protected adequately by a Federal reservation.
+But development has become a greater threat and this “biodiversity hotspot” can only be protected adequately by a complete structure of governmental and private reservation.
 Click here for more information.

 We need your help.
 This has been entirely a volunteer effort.
 We need more volunteers for research, analysis, and communication.
-We need money for expenses and, someday, facilities and staff.
+We need money for expenses and facilities.